whamtet/simpleui/motivation/index.md

 For the first time users could draft and receive emails entirely within the browser, tasks that had previously required a standalone desktop application.
 As an internet based company, Google invested heavily to keep users within the browser.
 In particular they worked on a fast new browser called Chrome which brought significant performance gains.

 A key aspect of Chrome's performance was the execution of Javascript.
 Javascript had been introduced into browsers all the way back in 1995, but it was initially intended as a lightweight scripting language.
-Web developers included small snippets of Javascript in their web pages to display popup banners or show a live clock with moving second hands.
+Web developers included small snippets of Javascript in their web pages to display popup banners or show a live clock.
 Chrome made Javascript into a proper powerhorse, fast enough that developers could write entire programs in it.

 With this increasing performance came a shift in the architecture of web programs.
 HTML began to take a backseat to Javascript.
 This made sense at the time as HTML is mostly a static format.
 If you want a fully dynamic, desktop-like application, Javascript is where you should focus your efforts.
 The transition from HTML to Javascript reached a high watermark with the growth of Facebook's React library.